gohugoio/hugo/docs/content/extras/shortcodes.md

 of the content between the opening and closing shortcodes.
 If a closing shortcode is required, you can check the length of `.Inner` and provide a warning to the user.

+If a Reuse Page shortcode is used, the variable `.InnerPage` will be populated with the content of the reused page for better control of the output.

 A shortcode with `.Inner` content can be used without the inline content, and without the closing shortcode, by using the self-closing syntax: